What You Need To Know About Tattoo Removal in Singapore

 Yes, it’s advised that most patients avoid sun exposure and keep the treatment area of the skin moisturised leading up to the procedure.
 An anaesthetic cream can also be applied before the session to help numb the area and reduce discomfort.

-Does The Type Of Tattoo Ink Affect How Much Laser Tattoo Removal Hurts?
+Does The Type Of Tattoo Ink Matter?

 The type of ink doesn’t directly influence the discomfort felt, but it can affect the number of sessions required for complete ink removal.
 Specific colours can be more stubborn and require additional treatments, potentially leading to more overall discomfort.